 Confusion and Contradictions Follow Bayless’ Death

 It is tempting to simplify this incident by placing the blame squarely on the individual nurse, disregarding the role of the corporate policies which contributed to Bayless’ needless wrongful death.
-However, the fact remains that regardless of whether or not Colleen should have defied the no-CPR rule, it was Glenwood’s legal policies which allowed for this situation to occur.
+However, the fact remains that regardless of whether or not Colleen should have defied the no-CPR rule, it was Glenwood’s legal policies which allowed for this situation to occur, as PA nursing home lawyers can explain.

 Glenwood was initially a staunch defender of Colleen’s implementation of policy.
 Executive director Jeffrey Toomer stated, “In the event of a health emergency at this independent living community our practice is to immediately call emergency medical personnel for assistance and to wait with the individual needing attention until such personnel arrives.
 That is the protocol we followed.”